webstar0411/payment-using-stripe-api-angular/README.md

 ## Stripe Service

-Once imported, you can inject the StripeService anyplace you need.
+Once imported, you can inject the StripeService anywhere you need.
 The stripe script will be loaded the first time the service is injected.

-The stripe service expose the same methods as the StripeJS instance but with typescript types.
-The API is based on Observables so it can be combine with other actions.
+The stripe service exposes the same methods as the StripeJS instance but with typescript types.
+The API is based on Observables so it can be combined with other actions.

-In the example below, the component mount the card in the onInit lifecycle.

-The buy button create a Stripe token the could be sent to the server for further actions.
-In this example we just log that to the console
+In the example below, the component mounts the card in the [OnInit](https://angular.io/guide/lifecycle-hooks#oninit) lifecycle.
+The buy button creates a Stripe token the could be sent to the server for further actions.
+In this example we just log that token to the console:

-//stripe.html
+Example component (more HTML and CSS examples can be found at the [Stripe Elements Examples](https://stripe.com/docs/elements/examples)):
 ```xml
 <form novalidate (ngSubmit)="buy($event)" [formGroup]="stripeTest">
   <input type="text" formControlName="name" placeholder="Jane Doe">